windymount/windymount.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm a M.S. student in the Department of [Electrical and Computer Engineering](https://www.ece.ucsd.edu/) at UC San Diego.
-Currently, I work with [Prof. Nuno Vasconcelos](http://www.svcl.ucsd.edu/~nuno/) as a research intern in [SVCL](http://www.svcl.ucsd.edu/).My research interest is mainly in machine learning theory and computer vision.
+Currently, I work with [Prof. Nuno Vasconcelos](http://www.svcl.ucsd.edu/~nuno/) as a research intern in [SVCL](http://www.svcl.ucsd.edu/).
+My research interest is mainly in machine learning theory and computer vision.
 My CV could be found [here](files/cv.pdf).

 ## Education
 M.S. in the Department of [Electrical and Computer Engineering](https://www.ece.ucsd.edu/) at [UC San Diego](https://ucsd.edu/).  \[Sep 2021 - Current\]